moodleuzl/moodle-theme_boost_campus/README.md

 When you enable this setting you can show a confirmation dialogue to a user when he is dismissing the info banner.

-The text is saved in the string with the name \"closinginfobanner\":
+The text is saved in the string with the name \"closingperpetualinfobanner\":
 ```
 Are you sure you want to dismiss this information?
 Once done it will not occur again!
 ```